Jetson-TK1-AndroidTV/android_device_nvidia_jetsontk1/README.md

 About Jetson TK1
 Jetson TK1 dev board
 Jetson TK1 is NVIDIA's embedded Linux development platform featuring a Tegra K1 SOC (CPU+GPU+ISP in a single chip), selling for $192 USD.
 Jetson TK1 comes pre-installed with Linux4Tegra OS (basically Ubuntu 14.04 with pre-configured drivers).
-There is also some official support for running other distributions using the mainline kernel, discussed further in the Distributions and Mainline kernel sections below.
+There is also some official support for running other distributions using the mainline kernel.

 Besides the quad-core 2.3GHz ARM Cortex-A15 CPU and the revolutionary Tegra K1 GPU, the Jetson TK1 board includes similar features as a Raspberry Pi but also some PC-oriented features such as SATA, mini-PCIe and a fan to allow continuous operation under heavy workloads: